Quinton Dial

-Quinton Arnaz Dial (born July 21, 1990) is a former American football nose tackle.
-He played college football at Alabama, and was drafted by the San Francisco 49ers in the fifth round of the 2013 NFL Draft.
-He has also played for the Green Bay Packers.
+Quinton Arnaz Dial (born July 21, 1990) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the San Francisco 49ers in the fifth round of the 2013 NFL draft.
+He also played for the Green Bay Packers.

-High school career
+Early life

-He attended Clay-Chalkville High School, where he played for the Clay-Chalkville Cougars high school football team.
+Dial attended Clay-Chalkville High School, where he played for the Clay-Chalkville Cougars high school football team.
 He was named as the 2008 ASWA's 6A Defensive Lineman of the Year.
 He was selected to the second-team All-State honors from The Birmingham News.
 He was ranked as the 33rd defensive tackle prospect by Rivals.com.

 College career

-He played College football at East Mississippi Community College for his freshman and sophomore seasons.
+Dial played college football at East Mississippi Community College for his freshman and sophomore seasons.
 He spent his junior and senior seasons the University of Alabama.
 In his final two seasons at the University of Alabama, He finished with a total of 46 tackles, 2.5 sacks.

 His ferocity of play was illustrated by a hit he made on Georgia quarterback, Aaron Murray, on January 12, 2012.
 During another victory for Nick Saban's Alabama team, the Georgia quarterback threw an interception and, for the duration of that play, he became a blocker.
 Quinton Dial recognized the opportunity and blocked the Georgia quarterback.